In this article

 How to get a business credit card with no personal guarantee

-If you don’t want to put your personal financial stability on the line, there are some card options that don’t require a personal guarantee.
-However, some of these credit cards are notoriously hard for new business owners to access, so be sure that you meet the requirements first.
+If you don’t want to put your personal finances on the line, some card options don’t require a personal guarantee.
+However, some of these credit card offers are notoriously hard for new business owners to access, so be sure that you meet the requirements first.

 General requirements